 “We’ve had the chance along that 19 years to really do things that have never been done before because the model hadn’t been set.

 “As time has gone by, our shareholders think they now know the model and that what works in one airport is going to work in another.
-But in my time, that innovation and creativity, the willingness to look at doing things differently, was certainly there from day one.”
+But in my time,

 At the beginning of 2001, however, Kew was also an airport newcomer despite his good commercial grounding in the tough, demanding and highly professional oil industry.